JonathanAnbary/binmodify/README.md

 I suggest setting CC and CXX to zig-cc and zig-c++ respectivly and then following the instructions at [README.md](keystone/README.md).

-Test coverage is quite crap since Im lazy, in addition the PE tests have only been ran infrequently.
+Test coverage is quite crap since Im lazy, in addition the PE tests have only been ran infrequently due to wine being too difficult.

 Planned features
 ================

 These are the features I plan to add:

-- Macho support (currently only the Elf and PE formats are supported).
+- Macho support (currently only the Elf and PE formats are supported, might not be possible due to required signatures on macho).
-- New file ranges creation (currently file ranges can be extended but not created) (* Currently on hold due to a cave existing past the phdr_table in elf).
+- New file ranges creation (currently file ranges can be extended but not created, This will require to move the phdr table in elf, which might not be easy).
-- Reference fixup for patches (currently instructions with relative references may be moved by patching).
-- General api improvments (currently its kind of annoying to insert a patch if you need to know where it will be placed ahead of time).
+- General api improvments (Im only really using this in [binmodify_plug](https://github.com/JonathanAnbary/binmodify_plug) which makes the project very tightly coupled and probably blinds me to some better api design).